Gopiballavpur: Demographics

 According to the 2011 Census of India, Gopiballavpur had a total population of 4,061 of which 2,055 (51%) were males and 2,006 (49%) were females.
 Population in the age range 0–6 years was 401.
 The total number of literate persons in Gopiballavpur was 3,111 (76.61% of the population over 6 years).

 Civic administration

 Police station

 Gopiballavpur police station has jurisdiction over Gopiballavpur I CD block.

 Transport

 Gopiballavpur is accessible by road from Kolkata and Odisha.
 Regular deluxe bus service run from Esplanade to Gopiballavpur.
 Prominent players are the Nilmadhaba Bus Service, Joymadhavba Bus Service, Devdas Bus Service, Das and Das Bus Service and the buses of Dhumsai route.
 Night service buses run to and from Cuttack, Bhubaneswar and Puri.

 By rail Gopiballavpur is about (48 km) from Jhargram.
 Take Ispat Express from Howrah station in the morning to reach Jhargram.
 The journey takes a little more than two hours.
 Also, several buses from Kharagpur railway station are available.

+The newly sanctioned Chakulia-Buramara railway line will go via Gopiballavpur providing train connectivity to people.

 State Highway 9 running from Durgapur (in Paschim Bardhaman district) to Nayagram (in Jhargram district) passes through Gopiballavpur.

+National Highway 116C running from Contai(Kanthi) (in Purba Medinipur district) to Hatibari (in Jhargram district) & further upto Jamsola (in Odisha) connecting National Highway 49.
+This highway connect Gopiballavpur with Kharagpur via Keshiyari & Narayangarh.